 In fact, the shift gets hard when changes begin to impact business operations and product mix.
 Sustainable procurement and Zero Waste often go hand-in-hand, so whether it’s trying to build your external brand or embark on a full zero waste journey, here are some heavier hitting tips to truly get you started.

 Big wins.
 You have some big wins in your trash – every business does.
 Is it packaging materials, to-go containers, food waste or cardboard boxes (OCC)?
-You probably have a general idea of the main culprits, but if not, you can use the Rubicon Snap tool, which uses machine learning to generate a quick assessment of your waste stream.
 We find that OCC is one of the most common issues, for businesses both large and small, and it’s one of the biggest wins.

 Depending on the size and scale of your business and operations, having OCC pile up in your dumpster, roll-off containers or compactors could be costing you anywhere from hundreds to thousands of dollars extra on your waste bill each month.
 However, setting up a recycling program with your waste provider could lower your waste bill and in the best case scenarios, recoup some additional income from OCC rebates (depending on your quantity of OCC).
 Who knew something as simple as a cardboard box could make such a difference?